impostorsguides/impostorsguides.github.io/rbenv/1-u-content.md

 :
 ```

-I think we can conclude that, yes, that is what’s happening here.
+I think we can conclude that, yes, that is what's happening here.

 The string that we replace it with looks to be a simple newline.
-I’m a bit confused why we need the leading "$" character, so I try `echo`’ing the newline with and without the dollar sign:
+I'm a bit confused why we need the leading "$" character, so I try `echo`'ing the newline with and without the dollar sign:

 ```
 bash-3.2$ echo $'\n'